js-soft/ui5-bindingPath-testcases-extended/README.md

 # Debugging Information
 The function `function _getFormattedPath(sPath, bWithNamedModel, bWithContext)` in `sap/ui/test/matchers/BindingPath` does `substring(1)` for all cases when the model is a named model and the path starts with a '/'.
 The needed workaround is a leading double slash in case the property is a model root property.

-## Support
-This repository is based on the [OpenUI5 template demo apps](https://openui5.hana.ondemand.com/#/demoapps) and updated regularly with our latest recommendations.
-If you found a bug, please create an [OpenUI5 issue](https://github.com/sap/openui5/issues).
-Thank you!